akshar-raaj/designing-data-intensive-applications/storage-and-retrieval/README.md

 OLAP queries might be highly expensive and could impact performance of other concurrently executing queries.
 Thus database administrators want to guard the OLTP systems and not allow analysts to use this system.

-OLAP systems usually work with Data Warehouses.
+OLAP systems usually work with a separate database called Data Warehouses.

 ## Data warehouse